Ben-codes-cmd/Bandwidth_Application/README.md

 All of these modules are installable at the command line using pip install.

 By default, data points are periodically collected every 10 minutes.
 To customize this, change the data_frequency variable in the
 'PROGRAM LOGIC' section.
 This variable takes in a number of seconds between each point.

+- To start a new session, choose the 'Bandwidth Application' file and run it at the command line in the python environment

+- To open an existing dataset, choose the 'Graph_Opener' file and run it at the command line in the python environment